-In merely three years, Simon Majumdar has become a mainstay on The Food Network, appearing in numerous episodes of Iron Chef America, Extreme Chef, Best Thing I Ever Ate, and as a recurring judge for the past three seasons of The Next Iron Chef.
+In just a few years, Simon Majumdar has become a mainstay on The Food Network, appearing in numerous episodes of Iron Chef America, Beat Bobby Flay, The Next Iron Chef, Best Thing I Ever Ate, Extreme Chef, and as a recurring judge on Cutthroat Kitchen.

 While it was often a delicious trip, it was also an eye opening one as I found myself riding the rails in China, staring down gun toting security guards in Brazil and braving the scooter -thronged roads of Hanoi.
 In the end, this journey was not just about the experiences of food and travel, but also a journey into myself and a lesson about the next chapter in my life.

 It is a lesson I am always keen to share and while my style might be irreverent at the very heart of my journey is a genuine and deep felt affection for people.
 It is an affection which the London Daily Telegraph says “really nourishes the soul”